BIGJRA/BIGJRA.github.io/reborn.md

 Once you do so, you can grab the *Crystal Cavern Field Readout*.
 Head back out then go up the ladder at the top.
 You can find a hidden *Heart Scale* as well as a *Magical Seed* and a *Exp.
 Candy M*.
 Can't do anything else here so head up the next ladder.
 In here you can pick up an *Ability Capsule* and hidden *Exp.
 Candy M* and *Red-Hots*.

-You'll notice that we're back on B1F, so head back down the ladder below.
+You'll notice that we're back on B1F, so head back down the ladder below to reach the ledges on B2F.
 This time we are going to take the ledges down to go all the way to the left.
 You'll reach a ladder.
 Upstairs, you can find a hidden *Ground Gem* and *Super Repel*.
-Head down the ledge - again we'll be on B1F.
+Head down the ledge - again we'll find ourselves at the familiar area of B1F.

 Head down to the sequence of ledges again.
 This time we will take the second-path from the left.
 Use your itemfinder as you're going down and you can obtain a *Green Shard*.
 Head to the left and go straight up.
 A guy will give you 3 *Exp.
 Candy M*.
 Nearby is a hidden *Blue Shard*.
-Go down the first set of stairs from here then immediately sneak past some rocks to the left.
-You'll obtain *TM69 Rock Polish*!
-Head back down the stairs and climb the stairs to the right.
-You'll find a hidden *Psychic Gem*, *X Speed*, and *PokeSnax* along the way.
+Go down the first set of stairs from here.
+You'll see a little pool of water coming out of the wall - head to the left from here, past some rocks to the left, to  obtain *TM69 Rock Polish*!
+Head back down until you can go to the right.
+Climb these stairs - you'll find a hidden *Psychic Gem*, *X Speed*, and *PokeSnax* along the way.

 Finally, we can take the huge series of ledges to take the third path from the left.
 Grab the hidden *X Sp.
 Atk* then head down the ladder here.